 Our Experiences & Dining offerings contribute to the comprehensive user experience we deliver, which we believe helps to increase awareness of, loyalty to, and engagement with our products, drive more bookings to Experiences & Dining travel partners and generate greater revenue and increased profitability on our platform.
 Given the significant market opportunities in these large categories, we expect to continue to invest in building these offerings to drive consumer engagement, bookings and revenue growth for the long-term.
-Since the first quarter of 2020, this segment's revenue has been negatively and materially impacted by a significant reduction in consumer demand due to the COVID-19 pandemic, which has reduced consumer willingness to research, purchase, and consume travel activities.
+Since the first quarter of 2020, this segment's revenue has been negatively and materially impacted at varying levels by a significant reduction in consumer demand due to the COVID-19 pandemic, which has reduced consumer willingness to research, purchase, and consume travel activities.
 This negative impact has also been driven by a wide variety of government-instituted actions and restrictions around the globe aimed at limiting the spread of the virus, all of which have impacted consumer access to experience offerings and restaurants.
 For example, during the first quarter of 2021, restaurants in most of the European countries in which our Dining business operates were ordered to remain closed.

-However, during the three months ended June 30, 2021, our Experiences & Dining segment's financial results improved as a result of the growing travel demand recovery driven by vaccine progress and various government restrictions being gradually lifted.
-By means of showing a comparison to a pre-COVID-19 timeframe, beginning in March 2021 and continuing into the second quarter of 2021, we experienced improvements in U.S. consumers making domestic Experiences bookings, as U.S. point of sale bookings in June 2021 grew slightly when compared to June 2019, up from approximately 60% levels in April 2021, when compared to April 2019, with particular strength in water and outdoor related activities.
-We experienced strong consumer demand in our Viator business due to the growing consumer travel demand recovery during the second quarter of 2021, and as a result we increased investments in performance marketing channels in order to capture additional market share.
-In addition, cancellation rates have decreased significantly since the second quarter of 2020, and have also improved year-to-date during 2021.
-In Dining, we saw a notable recovery since mid-May 2021, as restaurants in most European countries in which TheFork operates started to reopen for in-restaurant dining.
-By means of showing a comparison to a pre-COVID-19 timeframe, total Dining revenue reached approximately 90% of June 2019 revenue in June 2021.
+However, during the second and third quarters of 2021, our Experiences & Dining segment's financial results improved significantly as a result of the growing travel demand recovery driven by vaccine progress and various government restrictions being gradually lifted.
+By means of showing a comparison to a pre-COVID-19 timeframe, during the third quarter of 2021, our Experiences & Dining segment's revenue reached approximately 81% of the third quarter of 2019 revenue, up from 54% of the second quarter of 2019 revenue in the second quarter of 2021.
+During the third quarter of 2021, our Experiences revenue reached 75% of the third quarter of 2019 revenue, primarily driven by our Viator point of sale business during the third quarter of 2021 which reached parity with the third quarter of 2019.
+As a result of the strong consumer demand in our Viator business due to the growing consumer travel demand recovery during the second and third quarters of 2021, we increased investments in performance marketing channels in order to capture additional market share.
+In Dining, we saw a notable recovery since mid-May 2021, as restaurants in most European countries in which TheFork operates have reopened for in-restaurant dining as of the end of the third quarter 2021.
+By means of showing a comparison to a pre-COVID-19 timeframe, total Dining revenue during the third quarter of 2021 exceeded 90% of 2019's comparable period, a significant increase from the second quarter of 2021 when compared to the same period in 2019.

 Throughout the pandemic, we have explored new initiatives to delight and engage consumers.
-For example, we improved our site navigation, recommendations, and sort orders.
+For example, we improved our site navigation, recommendations, sort orders, and offered new consumer payment options, as new customer acquisition remains top priority during the growing travel recovery.